Daniel-KM/Omeka-S-module-Verovio/README.md

 Because mei files are xml files, they are not automatically recognized by Omeka.
 To identify them, there are two solutions: use the file extension `.mei` or install the module [Next], that identify the xml-mei files with the unregistered vendor media type `application/vnd.mei+xml`.
+The point is the same for the MusicXML files: use extensions `musicxml` or `mxl`.
+The vendor media type is managed by the w3c: `application/vnd.recordare.musicxml`.

 The white lists of media types and extensions are automatically updated to allow to upload xml files, with the extension and media type above.

-### Display of MEI files
+### Display of MEI and MusicXML files

-When a file has extension `.mei` or media type `application/vnd.mei+xml`, it is automatically displayed anywhere, in public site or in admin board.
+When a file has extension `.mei`, `mxl`, or `musicxml`, or media type `application/vnd.mei+xml` or `application/vnd.recordare.musicxml`, it is automatically displayed anywhere, in public site or in admin board.

+__Warning__: The `mxl` format (zipped musicxml) is not supported by the included version of Verovio.

+__Warning__: The display of the musical scores may be slow on some computers:
+Verovio converts xml files into svg in order to display them.
+For big xml files, it's recommended to prepare the rendering on the server and to send the svg file with the xml data.

 Warning